polunwu/cv/README.md

 There still have pros and cons doing this way, I may spending too much time searching and reading articles or online-tutorials that is out of dates, but the process is also kind of fun and challenging.
 Usually I follow up these materials simultaneously and making simple projects in practice.

-These are my favoraites:
+These are my favorites:
 - [freeCodeCamp.org](https://www.freecodecamp.org/): Build concepts level by level.
-Project chanllanges definitely help bolster my skills.
+Project challenges definitely help bolster my skills.
 Checkout my account → [here](https://www.freecodecamp.org/polun).
 - [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg/playlists):
   Best Front-End youtube channel ever.
 Explain complex things simply.
 Always keep on the trend.
 - [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw):
-  Daniel Shiffman is funny and well-knowledged.
+  Daniel Shiffman is funny and knowledge.
 When I need to know somthing in detail or fundamental.
 I will come to here.
 - Online-books: [You-Dont-Know-JS](https://github.com/getify/You-Dont-Know-JS),  [Eloquent JavaScript 3rd edition](https://wizardforcel.gitbooks.io/eloquent-js-3e/content/)